 Third party links

 This Website may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our Website, we encourage you to read the privacy notice of every website you visit.

 How long do we retain your personal information?

 We review our retention periods for personal data on a regular basis.
 We are legally required to hold some types of information for certain prescribed periods to fulfil our statutory obligations.
 Outside of specific statutory obligations, we will hold your personal data on our systems for as long as is necessary for the relevant purposes for which we use it, or in accordance with any retention periods set out in any relevant contract you hold with us.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-We will retain for a minimum period of three weeks following 25th May 2018, and for a maximum period of ten years in accordance with RICS and FCA regulatory requirements.
-In some cases, it is not possible for us to specify in advance the periods for which we will retain your personal information.
+We will retain [insert relevant personal information category or categories] for a minimum period of three weeks following 25th May 2018, and for a maximum period of ten years in accordance with RICS and FCA regulatory requirements.
+In some cases it is not possible for us to specify in advance the periods for which we will retain your personal information.
 In such cases, we will determine the period of retention based on the regulatory requirements of the RICS and the FCA.